dottjt/plastic/other/unused/07-gun-unused.md

 Rotting the minds of us all.

 The one true thing keeping me alive.
 Foundation upon an American staple of ketchup and unpayable student debt.

+The party of drones.

+Soiling my mood in gloom.

+Even if you'd provided me with a bucket of sand to lay my ruined cock in peace

+ and I highly I doubt the insurance could have even covered the immediate shame of inserting my penis into t

+It's shangle of monetary rape.

+ penchant for khaki cheer and universal healthcare.